cqeta1564/maker_badge_fw/README.md

 # Cqeta1564's update
+Hi, I added a few new things to code from @Yourigh.
+Feel free to use and make it even more great.
 ## Add support for pictures
 Add "bitmaps.h" with bitmaps for pictures.
 ### Lines in "main.cpp" with this feature